CH101 - The First Century

 Outreach to the Gentiles

 We know this man as the apostle Paul, author of 13 letters within the New Testament (NT).
 Saul, who later changes his name to Paul, is himself a Hellenized Jew.
 Paul reveals very little of his biography in his writings; it is the account in Acts where we learn that he grew up in Tarsus (northeast of Syria) and was later brought to Jerusalem for his education.
-One important piece of evidence pointing to Paul being a Hellenized Jew comes from his quotations of the NT - his text is the LXX rather than the Hebrew version.
+Paul writes his letters in Greek, but his fluency in the language reveals that his usage is not quite as good as someone using his first language.
+Scholars better trained in Greek inform us that when Paul is agitated, like in his letter to the Galatians his grammar suffers.
+One important piece of evidence pointing to Paul being a Hellenized Jew comes from his quotations of the OT - his text is the LXX rather than the Hebrew version.